Experience can cut the wrong way

 Consider the case of the globally experienced industrial leader who continually reminds his direct reports that, "I've been doing this for 20 years, so believe me when I tell you this is how it should be done."

 Over time, this repeated statement rings like a bell of impending disappointment in the ears of those who hear it and, by now, have simply come to expect it whenever the leader doesn't agree with something new.
 It has become a divisive force within his organisation, yet he remains totally unaware.

 In this particular case, experience has become a handicap.
 It can blind executives to new opportunities and new innovations.
-And it can also alienate others and polarise the very people they need to mobilise to achieve the company’s ambitious growth objectives.
+And it can also alienate others and polarise the very people he or she needs to mobilise to achieve the company's ambitious growth objectives.

-What this particular executive leader fails to recognise is that each of the executives around the table each bring their own unique sets of experience that inform their views, their values and the decisions they make about what’s good for the organisation.
+What this particular executive leader fails to recognise is that each executive around the table brings their own unique sets of experience that inform their views, their values and the decisions they make about what's good for the organisation.

 In continually reminding everyone of his experience, he unknowingly discounts and devalues theirs.
 He uses his experience as a bludgeon to cut conversations he doesn't like short and to remind his charges who's really in charge.